The Okavango Delta

 What is the Okavango Delta?

-The Okavango Delta in northern Botswana is one of Africa’s last remaining great wildlife habitat and provides refuge to huge concentrations of game.
+The Okavango Delta in northern Botswana is one of Africa’s last remaining true wilderness areas and provides a refuge for huge concentrations of wildlife.

 Where is the Okavango Delta?